arbanhossain/everything-placeholder/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-The project is aimed at assisting developers by giving them access to a wide variety of items to use as a placeholder so that they can worry about what matters the most - actually developing the software.
-As of April 2022, images and texts are available with a moderate amount of options for generating unique placeholders.
+The project is aimed at assisting developers by giving them access to a wide variety of items to use as a placeholder so that they can focus on actually developing their application.
+As of April 2022, **images**, **text**, **audio**, and **programming languages** are available with a moderate amount of options for generating unique placeholders.

 <p align="right">(<a href="#top">back to top</a>)</p>